SamuraiT/mecab-python3/README.md

 ## Specifying a mecabrc

-If you specify a dictionary path, you also must have a `mecabrc` file, even if it's empty.
+If you get this error:

+    error message: [ifs] no such file or directory: /usr/local/etc/mecabrc

+You need to specify a `mecabrc` file.
+It's OK to specify an empty file, it just has to exist.
 You can specify a `mecabrc` with `-r`.
 This may be necessary on Debian or Ubuntu, where the `mecabrc` is in `/etc/mecabrc`.

+You can specify an empty `mecabrc` like this:

+    tagger = MeCab.Tagger('-r/dev/null -d/home/hoge/mydic')

 ## Using Unsupported Output Modes like `-Ochasen`

 Chasen output is not a built-in feature of MeCab, you must specify it in your `dicrc` or `mecabrc`.
 Notably, Unidic does not include Chasen output format.
 Please see [the MeCab documentation](https://taku910.github.io/mecab/#format).

 # Alternatives